ordina-jworks/ordina-jworks.github.io/_posts/2017-01-21-Node-with-TypeScript.md

     {% endhighlight %}

 The master will create a number of workers:
-- HttpWorker: Each HttpWorker is an endpoint for requests to be received.
+- `HttpWorker`: Each `HttpWorker` is an endpoint for requests to be received.
 There will always be a minimum of two HttpWorkers created.
 If more CPU cores are available, more HttpWorkers are created.
-- DataBroker: For the application there is one DataBroker worker instance.
+- `DataBroker`: For the application there is one `DataBroker` worker instance.
 This worker handles CRUD operations for data (for now in memory only).
-- IntervalWorker: For the application there is one IntervalWorker instance.
+- `IntervalWorker`: For the application there is one `IntervalWorker` instance.
 This worker can run code periodically and is used to connect to other devices such as Arduino's and the Raspberry Pi I/O pins.
 <br/>
-These workers are created by a WorkerFactory, as the master forks new Node instances, a process variable is set, the factory uses this to see which type the node instance should become.
+These workers are created by a `WorkerFactory`, as the master forks new Node instances, a process variable is set, the factory uses this to see which type the node instance should become.
-Each type of worker instance implements the basic NoeWorker interface.
+Each type of worker instance implements the basic `NodeWorker` interface.
 Each implementation will be detailed below.

 ## Handling HTTP requests: The HttpWorker
-Each HttpWorker instance will create a Server instance.
+Each `HttpWorker` instance will create a `Server` instance.
 This instance will be used to receive HTTP requests.
 Node will automatically load balance requests between all instances that register a server on the same port.
 Simply put all HttpWorkers compete for the next request, the least burdened process (depending on OS/CPU process affinity) will be given the next Http request to handle.

-The Server class will also register the endpoints that are known to the application and can be handled.
+The `Server` class will also register the endpoints that are known to the application and can be handled.
-The EndpointManager is used to register endpoints.
+The `EndpointManager` is used to register endpoints.
-An EndPoint has a path, a method to execute and optional parameters.
+An `EndPoint` has a path, a method to execute and optional parameters.
-A Parameter is provided with a Generic type for compile time type checking, a name which should be used in the url, a description that provides information what the parameter should contain and an optional ParameterValidator.
+A `Parameter` is provided with a Generic type for compile time type checking, a name which should be used in the url, a description that provides information what the parameter should contain and an optional `ParameterValidator`.
-A ParameterValidator is used to validate the parameter at runtime.
+A `ParameterValidator` is used to validate the `Parameter` at runtime.
 If the check fails an error is shown to the user.

-    {% highlight typescript %}
+    {% highlight coffeescript %}

     /**
      * Maps the default endpoints.
      * Endpoints can always be added at any other location and point in time.